 - Selecting 6 slides per page also includes lines for notes beside each slide.

 - Don't forget to print these double sided, too!

 - Teach a class at the Tulsa campus?
 Take the BOB (Big Orange Bus) instead of driving yourself.

-- Require students to turn in papers printed double-sided.
+- Require students to turn in printed assignments double-sided.

 - Opt for natural lighting by opening the blinds in the classroom.

 - Suggest students get refillable notebooks or spiral notebooks made from recycled content for the class.

 - Suggest getting writing utensils that can be refilled.